-Based out of Portland, garage rock/punk musician, Michael Dole, lived somewhat of a nomadic childhood.
-His vast array of early life experiences laid the foundation for Dole's lyrical creativity which he vividly captures and illustrates in his somber lyrics and raw garage rock.
+Based out of Portland, alt rock/grunge musician, Michael Dole, lived somewhat of a nomadic childhood.
+His vast array of early life experiences laid the foundation for Dole's lyrical creativity which he vividly captures and illustrates in his somber lyrics and raw grunge rock.

 Written, performed & produced by Michael Jack Dole.